Automata Learning with an Incomplete but Inductive Teacher (Technical Report): Introduction

 \paragraph{Our contributions.} We introduce a new AAL framework IdMAT for non-uniquely specified targets that allows both inductive pairs and counterexamples (Sec.~\ref{sec:matandidmat}).
 We pair this framework with $\linda$, a SAT-based AAL algorithm that extends Angluin's $\lstar$ algorithm~\cite{Angluin87}, making use of incremental SAT solving and UNSAT core analysis (Sec.~\ref{sec:lice}).
 Inspired by Rivest and Schapire~\cite{RS93}, we design a frugal analysis method for simple and inductive counterexamples (Sec.~\ref{sec:ce_handling} and \ref{sec:ice_handling}).
 Finally, we discuss our Python implementation of this framework, then its application to regular language separation and RMC (Sec.~\ref{sec:applications} and~\ref{sec:exp}).
+When omitted or sketched, full proofs can be found in the technical report~\cite{IdMATTR}.